vansh-tambi/vansh-tambi/README.md

 <div align="center">

 **Web Dev Lead at AXIOS, IIIT Bhopal**
-Maintaining the society's platform and running sessions to help juniors get into web dev.
+Maintaining the society platform and mentoring juniors in web development.

 **Design Lead at AARZOO, IIIT Bhopal**
-Led design for Niimack, our college cultural fest.
-Event posters, social creatives, the works.
-Also mentored the junior design team.
+Led design for the college fest, created social creatives, and mentored the design team.

 **Video Editor at PODYSSEY**
-Edited podcasts and short-form promo content for social media.
-Turns out video editing and UI design scratch the same itch.
+Edited podcasts and short-form promotional content for social media.

 </div>